codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 3.5.0 (08 Sep 2023) =
+* Added: Support for the Code Snippets Cloud API.
+* Added: Search and download public snippets.
+* Added: Codevault back-up and synchronisation.
+(PRO)
+* Added: Synchronised local snippets are automatically updated in Cloud.
+(PRO)
+* Added: Bulk actions - 'update' and 'download'.
+* Added: Download snippets from public and private codevaults.
+(PRO)
+* Added: Search and download any publicly viewable snippet in Code Snippet Cloud by keyword or name of codevault.
+(PRO)
+* Added: Deploy snippets to plugin from Code Snippets Cloud app.
+(PRO)
+* Added: Bundles of Joy!
+Search and download Snippet Bundles in one go direct from Code Snippets Cloud.
+(PRO)
+* Fixed: Error when attempting to update network shared snippets after saving. [[#](https://wordpress.org/support/topic/activating-snippets-breaks-on-wordpress-6-3/)]

 = 3.4.2 (05 Jul 2023) =
 * Fixed: Issue causing export process to fail with fatal error. [[#](https://wordpress.org/support/topic/critical-error-on-exporting-snippets/)]